15 Profitable E-Commerce Business Ideas Thriving in Kenya (2025 Edition)

 2025 Product Trends

-- Swahili-language fitness apps: Daily workouts for Ksh 100/week.
+Swahili-language fitness apps: Daily workouts for Ksh 100/week.

-- Smart jump ropes: Track calories via Bluetooth.
+Smart jump ropes: Track calories via Bluetooth.

-- Athleisure made from recycled plastic: Local brand collabs.
+Athleisure made from recycled plastic: Local brand collabs.

 Tips for Success

-- Sponsor marathons like Nairobi Stanchart Marathon.
+Sponsor marathons like the Nairobi Stanchart Marathon.

-- Offer corporate wellness packages for offices.
+Offer corporate wellness packages for offices.

-- Create a “Fitness Challenge” with influencers.
+Create a “Fitness Challenge” with influencers.

 11. Subscription Boxes: Curated Convenience